-Teachers will be evaluated using the Framework for Professional Practice (Appendix A).
-Within this Framework, the following four domains will be evaluated and recommendations will be made by the Principal with respect to them.
+Teachers will be evaluated using 2.C.310 A: Framework for Professional Practice.
+Within this framework, the following four domains will be evaluated and recommendations will be made by the Principal with respect to them.

 - 1. Planning and Preparation

 - 2. The Classroom Environment

 - 3. Instruction

 - 4. Professional Responsibilities